WalletWasabi/WalletWasabi/WalletWasabi.Documentation/FAQ.md

 - Unless the wallet connects to your own full node you will leak information to the server supplying the blocks/filters.
 As a result, there are few wallets that are suitable.

-Personally, I recommend sending your Zerolink Change to [Samourai Wallet](https://samouraiwallet.com/) or [Blockstream Green](https://blockstream.com/green/) for small-spends where you are less concerned about revealing any information.

 ### Can I recombine my mixed coins?

 It is advisable to limit the recombining of mixed coins because it can only decrease the privacy of said coins.
 This links all the consolidated UTXOs in one transaction, creating only one output, which then clearly controls all these funds.
 That said, if you combine less than 1 BTC it is less likely to reveal your pre-coinjoin transaction history.
 The potential issue comes when you spend that coin.
 Depending on what you do with the coin you might reduce the privacy of the resulting change (if you send half your coin to an exchange for example, as they will know that you own the coin change).
 As a result it is best not to recombine ALL your mixed change, though you may wish to recombine some coins if you are planning on hodling for many years as this will reduce the fees required to spend the coins later.

+If you'd like to dive into the details of this topic, you can [read more here.](https://old.reddit.com/r/WasabiWallet/comments/avxbjy/combining_mixed_coins_privacy_megathread/)

 ### Am I safe to send my mixed coins to my hardware wallet?

 Most hardware wallets communicate with servers to provide you with your balance.
 This reveals your public key to the server, which damages your privacy - the hardware company can now theoretically link together all your addresses.
 As a result **it is not recommended** that you send your mixed coins to an address associated with your hardware wallet unless you are confident that you have set up your hardware wallet in a way that it does not communicate with a 3rd party server (see below).

 You can however manage your hardware wallet with the Wasabi interface.
+Alternatively you can use your hardware wallet with Electrum, which connects to your Bitcoin Core full node through [Electrum Personal Server](https://github.com/chris-belcher/electrum-personal-server).

 ### How can I set up my hardware wallet with Wasabi properly?